 Associate Dean of International Student Admission

 I often say that I have the best job at DU, if not in the entire world.
-I have the distinct pleasure of working with a stellar staff (Laurie, Nancy, Ali and Jill) and together we have 75 years of experience working in DU's Office of International Student Admission.
+I have the distinct pleasure of working with a stellar staff (Laurie, Ali, Jill and Alea) and together we have 70 years of experience working in DU's Office of International Student Admission.

 I earned my bachelor's degree in Cultural Anthropology from the University of Michigan sometime in the last millennium.
 After that I earned my teaching certificate in TESOL (Teaching English to Speakers of Other Languages) at UM and promptly left to teach English in Japan for a year.
 I have a deep respect and love for all things Japanese.

 I began my career in international education here at DU 28 years ago and have never looked back.
 I meet fascinating people every day, I get to travel to interesting places, I work with a wonderful admission staff, and nothing ever stays the same.
 Global education systems are always in flux, student mobility trends change constantly (sometimes on a dime), and adjustments in immigration law also keep my staff and me on our toes.
 It seems that no two years are the same around here.
 Plus, I get to spread the word about DU to anyone willing to listen.
 That's an easy job!

 Among all the places I have visited, India has been my favorite.
 The sights, the food, the fabrics, and the historical, spiritual and social milieu of India are, in my experience, beyond compare.
 I hope someday to visit Bali, Ireland and Scotland.
 Fingers crossed.

 I work with all international students graduating from non US-style and non Canadian-style high schools.
 Additionally, I assist all international transfer students.